braak/CppRobots/doc/creatingAgents.md

 TODO:  An Image of the arc of vision would be cool.
  -->

-There are multiple methods for finding targets.
-They are:
-* [scanClosest]
-* [scanAny]
-* [scanAll]
+To find a target the Agent can use one of the 'scan' functions provided by Robot.
+The functions [scanClosest](@ref Robot::scanClosest), [scanAny](@ref Robot::scanAny) and [scanAll](@ref Robot::scanAll) are provided.

-[scanClosest] returns a pointer to the closest target in the robots arc of vision.
+[scanClosest](@ref Robot::scanClosest) returns a pointer to the closest target in the robots arc of vision.

-[scanAny] returns a pointer to any robot, this method is more efficient than [scanClosest].
+[scanAny](@ref Robot::scanAny) returns a pointer to any robot, this method is more efficient than [scanClosest](@ref Robot::scanClosest).

-[scanAll] returns a list of Robots so the Agent can search them itself.
+[scanAll](@ref Robot::scanAll) returns a list of Robots so the Agent can search them itself.

+In the following example we will use [scanClosest](@ref Robot::scanClosest) to find the closest visible Robot and follow it.
+We will try to keep a constant distance so we don't crash into the target.
+If we can't see any Robot we will turn on the spot until we see one.

 ~~~~{.cpp}
 Action Follower::update(Robot const &r) {